Lotfullah21/HTML-CSS/CSS/14-grid/02-explicit-grid/README.md

 For instance if `grid-template-row: 20px 30px 40x 1fr 1fr;`, it means that first three rows will take as much space as its mentioned, but remaining space will be divide to two last rows, one fraction each.

+Among all, fraction is the most widely used unit here when we want to create responsive layouts.

 #### `grid-template-columns:value1 value2 value3 .... `

 It creates a column track for each value specified in `grid-template-columns` .